Fyodor Tolstoy (adventurer): World tour

 The ship Nadezhda, as well as the accompanying sloop Neva under the command of Yuri Lisyansky, set sail in August 1803 from Kronstadt.
 In addition to its exploratory goals, the expedition was also meant to help establish diplomatic and economic relations between Russia and Japan, for which the party included a large diplomatic delegation headed by Nikolai Rezanov.
 Nadezhda took a route across the Baltic Sea and the Atlantic Ocean, past the Canary Islands and Brazil, after which the ship rounded Cape Horn and set across the Pacific Ocean towards Japan, making stops at the Marquesas and the Sandwich (Hawaiian) Islands, and also at Kamchatka.
 After visiting Japan, Nadezhda and Neva set off towards Sitka, Alaska, sailed past China and Macao on the Indian Ocean, then rounded Africa and came back across the Baltic Sea to Kronstadt.
 The voyage lasted a total of more than three years, from August 7, 1803, to August 19, 1806.

 Tolstoy's behavior on board, where he was unencumbered by official duties, was very unpredictable.
 He often provoked quarrels with other members of the team, including the captain himself.
-In addition, Tolstoy permitted himself some japes when addressing members of the crew that he did not like: for example, once he intoxicated the priest accompanying the Neva, and when the latter lay dead drunk on the floor, Tolstoy stuck his beard to the deck boards with sealing wax.
+In addition, Tolstoy permitted himself some japes when addressing members of the crew that he did not like: for example, once he intoxicated the priest accompanying the Neva, and when the latter lay unconscious drunk on the floor, Tolstoy stuck his beard to the deck boards with sealing wax.
 When the priest came to, he was obliged to cut off his beard to free himself.
 On another occasion, when Krusenstern was gone from his cabin, Tolstoy sneaked into his cabin with a ship's pet, an orangutan that Tolstoy had bought while the ship was moored on an island in the Pacific Ocean.
 He took Krusenstern's logbook, put a blank sheet of paper on top and began to show the ape how to cover the paper with ink.
 Then he left the orangutan alone in the cabin, who went on drawing on the notebook.
 When Krusenstern returned, all his records had already been destroyed.

 Similar behavior more than once caused Tolstoy to be put under arrest.
 Finally, Krusenstern lost patience and abandoned the passenger during a stop at Kamchatka.
 Further details of Tolstoy's travels are known only through his own not always credible accounts.
-From Kamchatka Tolstoy reportedly managed to get to one of the Aleutian islands or to Sitka island, where he spent several months among Alaskan natives of the Tlingit tribe.
+From Kamchatka Tolstoy reportedly managed to get to one of the Aleutian Islands or to Sitka island, where he spent several months among Alaskan natives of the Tlingit tribe.
 He acquired multiple tattoos, which he later displayed with pride to curious acquaintances.
 The afore-mentioned orangutan, which was left on land with Tolstoy and whose later fate is unknown, gave rise to a great deal of gossip in aristocratic circles.
 According to one of the rumors, during his stay in Kamchatka, Tolstoy lived together with the ape; according to others, he ate it.